 - Agree or disagree with the writer’s reasoning (if you disagree, try pointing the error in the reasoning itself)

 - Provide detailed examples that support your view of the writer’s work.

 This will also help me identify the strengths of your writing.
 You will submit your work to the folder in the VLE called Identifying a Writer’s Logic.
-I will respond to your work by the end of the week.
+I will respond to your work by Monday.